 Fortunately, tattoos of all sizes and colors can now be removed using a variety of modern techniques.
-If you’re considering surgical tattoo removal you can see Dr. Jaibaji, Board certified plastic surgeon for a consult.
+If you’re considering surgical tattoo removal you can see Dr. Moneer Jaibaji, our double-board-certified plastic surgeon, for a consultation.

 Surgical Tattoo Removal with Dr. Jaibaji